TheOdinProject/curriculum/extra_stuff/lessons_in_progress/git_intro.md

 # Git 101
-Git is like a really **epic save button** for your files and directories - officially git is called a version control system. <!--took out "distributed" as not a core part of understanding it for someone never exposed to VCS -->
+Git is like a really **epic save button** for your files and directories - officially git is called a version control system.

 To compare, a *save* in a text editor would record all of the words of a document as a single file.
 You are only ever given one record of the file like `essay.doc` unless you make duplicate copies (which would be difficult to remember to do and keep track of):